geertjanw/ojet-training/README.md

 ### (c) Showing Data in an Oracle JET Grid

-1. Explore the Oracle JET Cookbook -- go to oraclejet.org and click 'Use Cookbook'.
+1. Explore the Oracle JET Cookbook: go to oraclejet.org and click 'Use Cookbook'.

 2. Take a look at the ojDataGrid and CRUD scenarios: